Shelly2000/vehicle-demand-forecasting/README.md

 # Vehicle Demand Forecasting

+A personal Machine Learning project developed to explore vehicle demand forecasting using Python, data analysis and a Linear Regression model.

+---

 ## Overview

-This project explores vehicle demand forecasting using Python and introductory machine learning techniques.
-The objective is to analyse historical demand data, identify patterns and develop a simple predictive model that estimates vehicle demand based on time-related features.

-This project was developed as a personal learning exercise to strengthen my knowledge of data analysis and machine learning using Python.
+This project analyses historical vehicle demand data to identify patterns and build a simple predictive model.
+It was developed as a personal learning project to strengthen my knowledge of data analysis, exploratory data analysis (EDA) and introductory machine learning techniques using Python.

 ---

 ## Objectives

-- Explore and understand vehicle demand data.
+- Explore and understand the dataset.
 - Perform data cleaning and preprocessing.
 - Conduct Exploratory Data Analysis (EDA).
-- Build a simple demand forecasting model.
+- Build a Linear Regression model to forecast vehicle demand.
-- Evaluate the model using a regression performance metric.
+- Evaluate the model using Mean Absolute Error (MAE).

 ---